Frojd/wp-cli-migration/README.md

 ## Configuration

-wp-cli-migration saves all migrations to ABSPATH by default.
+wp-cli-migration saves all migrations to ABSPATH.'/migrations' by default.
 You may change this by adding the following to your wp-config.php
 ```php
 define('WP_CLI_MIGRATION_PATH', 'some_folder_path');
 ```